Deer Resistant Plants

 Native: Maine to Minnesota south to Kansas, east to Georgia.
 Wisconsin native (endangered, threatened or of special concern in 8 states – Indiana, Iowa, Maine, Michigan, Minnesota, New Hampshire, Vermont & Wisconsin

-Wildlife Value: nectar attracts bees and butterflies and food for their caterpillars.
+Wildlife Value: nectar attracts bees and butterflies.
+Foliage is food for their caterpillars.
 Deer & rabbit resistant.

-Collected by English botanist Rev. John Bannister (1654-1692) who was shot and killed by misadventure while collecting plants in colonial Virginia.
+English botanist Rev. John Bannister (1654-1692) collected this in colonial Virginia.
+He was shot and killed by misadventure while collecting plants.
 Described by Scottish botanist Robert Morison (1620-1683) in Historis Plantarum Univeralis Oxoniensis pars tertia (vol. 3) 98, published posthumously in 1699.

 • Euphorbia corollata Flowering spurge Z 4-7